Penal Code 12022 PC imposes additional prison time for felonies in which the defendant uses a firearm or other deadly weapon.

-California Penal Code § 12022 PC is a sentencing enhancement that adds from one to five years of additional prison time for felony offenses in which the defendant is armed with a firearm, or uses a deadly weapon.
+California Penal Code § 12022 PC is a sentencing enhancement that adds from one to five years of additional prison time for felony offenses in which you

 Defenses

-Luckily, there are several legal defenses that a person can raise to challenge enhanced penalties under this statute.
-These include showing that the defendant:
+Luckily, there are several legal defenses that you can raise to challenge enhanced penalties under this statute.
+These include showing that you:

 - did not commit a felony,

-- was arrested following a coerced confession, and/or
+- were arrested following a coerced confession, and/or

 Our California criminal defense attorneys will highlight the following in this article: